-- > Assessors
+Assessors

-- > City and District Courts
+City and District Courts

-- Clerks of Court
+Clerks of Court

-- District Attorneys
+District Attorneys

-- > District Public Defenders
+District Public Defenders

-- > Housing Authorities
+Housing Authorities

-- Mortgage Authorities
+Mortgage Authorities

-- > Municipalities
+Municipalities

-- Parish Governing Authorities
+Parish Governing Authorities

-- School Boards
+School Boards

-- > Sheriffs
+Sheriffs

 Entities that meet the following definition of a quasi-public organization in R.S.
-24:513 A (1) (b)1 must also provide an annual financial report to LLA:
+24:513 A (1) (b) must also provide an annual financial report to LLA:

-(i) An organization, either not-for-profit or for-profit, created by the state of Louisiana or any political subdivision or agency thereof, any special district or authority, or unit of local government to perform a public purpose

-(ii) An organization, either not-for-profit or for-profit, that is a component unit of a governmental reporting entity, as defined under generally accepted accounting principles

-(iii) An organization, either not-for-profit or for-profit, created to perform a public purpose and having one or more of the following characteristics:

-(aa) the governing authority is elected by the general public;

-(bb) a majority of the governing body is appointed by or authorized to be appointed by a governmental entity or individual governmental official as a part of his official duties;

-(cc) the entity is the recipient of the proceeds of an ad valorem tax or general sales tax levied specifically for its operations;
+- (i) An organization, either not-for-profit or for-profit, created by the state of Louisiana or any political subdivision or agency thereof, any special district or authority, or unit of local government to perform a public purpose - (ii) An organization, either not-for-profit or for-profit, that is a component unit of a governmental reporting entity, as defined under generally accepted accounting principles - (iii) An organization, either not-for-profit or for-profit, created to perform a public purpose and having one or more of the following characteristics: - (aa) the governing authority is elected by the general public; - (bb) a majority of the governing body is appointed by or authorized to be appointed by a governmental entity or individual governmental official as a part of his official duties; - (cc) the entity is the recipient of the proceeds of an ad valorem tax or general sales tax levied specifically for its operations; - (dd) the entity is able to directly issue debt, the interest of which is exempt from federal taxation; or

-(dd) the entity is able to directly issue debt, the interest of which is exempt from federal taxation; or (ee) the entity can be dissolved unilaterally by a governmental entity and its net assets assumed without compensation by that governmental entity.

-(iv) Any not-for-profit organization that receives or expends any local or state assistance in any fiscal year.
+- (ee) the entity can be dissolved unilaterally by a governmental entity and its net assets assumed without compensation by that governmental entity. - (iv) Any not-for-profit organization that receives or expends any local or state assistance in any fiscal year.
 Assistance shall include grants, loans, transfers of property, awards, and direct appropriations of state or local public funds.
-Assistance shall not include guarantees, membership dues, vendor contracts for good and services related to administrative support for a local or state assistance program, assistance to private or parochial schools, except as provided in R.S.
-17:40225, assistance to private colleges and universities, or benefits to individuals.

-(v) Any organization, either not-for-profit or for profit, which is subject to the open meetings law and derives a portion of its income from payments received from any public agency or body.
+Assistance shall not include guarantees, membership dues, vendor contracts for good and services related to administrative support for a local or state assistance program, assistance to private or parochial schools, except as provided in - (v) Any organization, either not-for-profit or for profit, which is subject to the open meetings law and derives a portion of its income from payments received from any public agency or body.